epsilon537/boxlambda/_drafts/interrupts.markdown

 _timer_irq_handler:
   jal x0, _exc_handler //If the IRQ handler does not get overridden and the IRQ fires, jump to the exception handler.
 .weak _exc_handler
-_exc_handler:          //_exc_handler is overridden in the bootstrap SW module. jal x0, _exc_handler
+_exc_handler:          //_exc_handler is overridden in the interrupts SW module. jal x0, _exc_handler
 ```

 As you can see, the weak bindings jump to *_exc_handler*, and the default _exc_handler jumps to itself.
 The idea is that these default weak bindings never get invoked and that they get overruled with actual interrupt service routine implementations in higher layer code.
-I put the C language declarations of the interrupt service routines in [interrupts.h](https://github.com/epsilon537/boxlambda/blob/master/sw/components/bootstrap/interrupts.h):
+I put the C language declarations of the interrupt service routines in [interrupts.h](https://github.com/epsilon537/boxlambda/blob/master/sw/components/interrupts/interrupts.h):

 ```
 void _rm_2_irq_handler(void) __attribute__((interrupt("machine")));